johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 - To create a rule for a user group on Windows and Intune, **either** create an entry with a `Sid` condition for each user group in a [rule] and target the policy to a machine group in Intune **or** create a rule without conditions and target the policy with Intune to the user group.

-- On Mac, use Intune and target the policy to a user group in Entra Id.
+- On Mac, use Intune and target the policy to a user group in Microsoft Entra ID.

 > [!WARNING]
 > Don't use both user/user group conditions in rules and user group targeting in Intune.